EndPointCorp/end-point-blog/2017/06/19/liquid-galaxy-at-ocean-conference.html.md

 <a href="/blog/2017/06/19/liquid-galaxy-at-ocean-conference/image-1-big.jpeg"><img style="clear: left; float: left; margin-bottom: 1em; margin-right: 1em;" width="400" height="300" src="/blog/2017/06/19/liquid-galaxy-at-ocean-conference/image-1.jpeg"></a>

 A Liquid Galaxy was set up in a prominent area on the main floor of the United Nations.
 End Point created custom content for the Ocean Conference, using the Liquid Galaxy’s Content Management System.
-Visiting diplomats and government officials were able to experience this content — Liquid Galaxy’s interactive panoramic setup allows visitors to feel immersed in the different locations, with video and information spanning their periphery.
+Visiting diplomats and government officials were able to experience this content—​Liquid Galaxy’s interactive panoramic setup allows visitors to feel immersed in the different locations, with video and information spanning their periphery.

 Liquid Galaxy content created for The Ocean Conference included: